Interlibrary Loan Policy

 You can request a renewal online in ILLiad if an ILL is not yet overdue by following the steps in the Renew Interlibrary Loans guide.
 If you have trouble submitting a renewal online or your ILL is overdue, please email firstname.lastname@example.org or call Deb Ahlers at 802-485-2174 or Tammy Hunt at 802-485-2182.

 Materials should be returned on time to the circulation desk.
 If you fail to return ILL material on time, you will receive overdue notices as a reminder.
-After the material is over 30 days overdue, you will be billed for the replacement cost ($50 minimum) and assessed a $10 processing fee.
-The replacement cost will be refunded if the outstanding item is returned but the processing fee is non-refundable.
+After the material is over 30 days overdue, you will be billed for the replacement cost ($50 minimum).
+The replacement cost will be refunded if the outstanding item is returned.
 The ILL office may also suspend future ILL privileges if ILL materials are late.

 Copyright and Photocopying